 As the SDSU team became more familiar with the benefits of Drupal, they quickly realized that Acquia, founded by the creator of Drupal, had the most Drupal expertise and was in the best position to help put the power of the open-source platform to work for them.

-SDSU selected Acquia Cloud to help them leverage the power and flexibility of Drupal, and enable them to manage all of their digital experiences in one place.
-Acquia Cloud’s scalability would allow the team to grow their web presence without additional staffing or spending.
+SDSU selected Acquia Cloud Platform to help them leverage the power and flexibility of Drupal, and enable them to manage all of their digital experiences in one place.
+Acquia Cloud Platform’s scalability would allow the team to grow their web presence without additional staffing or spending.

-The addition of Acquia Lift would provide SDSU with a powerful personalization engine, and enable the team to deliver the tailored digital experiences today’s prospective student expects.
+The addition of Acquia Personalization would provide SDSU with a powerful personalization engine, and enable the team to deliver the tailored digital experiences today’s prospective student expects.

 The marketing team appreciates that their Acquia relationship ensures they’re always connected to the latest innovations and improvements from the Drupal community.
 They’ve found Acquia support to be reliable and efficient, typically receiving answers to questions or issues within an hour.

-In the future, the team plans to capitalize on Lift’s personalization capabilities to target specific geographic areas outside of the state, as well as specific regions within South Dakota.
+In the future, the team plans to capitalize on Acquia Personalization's capabilities to target specific geographic areas outside of the state, as well as specific regions within South Dakota.

 With Acquia in place, SDSU has seen: